03 Jan Definitive Guide to packing and preparation for a long trip abroad

 Keep in mind your basics

-This is talking about your ID and health cards, passport, above mentioned chargers… You cannot travel without certain things, so make sure you don’t leave your house without your boarding pass, passport or ID.
-Also check that you carry bank cards, money and that your mobile is charged.
+Here I’m referring to ID, health cards, passport, previously mentioned chargers… You cannot travel without certain things, so make sure you don’t leave your house without your boarding pass, passport or ID.
+Also check that you ave all your necesary bank cards, money and that your mobile is charged.